danigamba/MusicGenreClassifier/README.md

 ## Welcome
-I have recently found the Deep Audio Classification (https://github.com/despoisj/DeepAudioClassification) repository and i was courious if i can get to work something similar without necessarly use Deep Neural Network to recognize music genres.
+I have recently found the Deep Audio Classification (https://github.com/despoisj/DeepAudioClassification) repository and i was curious if i can get to work something similar without necessarly use Deep Neural Network to recognize music genres.
+Please keep in mind that *Sources are changing faster than this readme*

-### Disclamer
+### Disclaimer
-This isn't anything professional, it's just a spare time project i'm developping to learn something about Machine Learning and Data Analysis.
+This isn't anything professional, it's just a spare time project I'm developing to learn something about Machine Learning and Data Analysis.
-The software is provided as is without any warranty, please read the attached licence.
+The software is provided as is without any warranty, please read the attached license.

 ### Setup
 To train the regression you have to place your labeled music into the data/ folder.